 She goes silent, her eyes drifting to a dark place.

 “I still believe in freedom.
-It’s reality that gets me down.”
+It’s a reality that gets me down.”